graybealski/cf-conventions-work/FAQ.md

 ### What is the process for accepting a change?
 The community discusses requests for changes via the mail list and trac site, and may ask questions or recommend changes.
 If no one raises objections or concerns about the change (as modified to address any issues) for a specified period of time, it is considered accepted.
 The moderators of the list typically make a final statement of acceptance once that stage has been reached.

+<a name="error_correction"></a>
+### What is the process for fixing errors?
+Errors have a simpler workflow, but still use a community process, as described in the [Rules for Correcting Errors in CF Documents](http://cfconventions.org/errors.html).

 <a name="when_updated"></a>
 ### When are changes added to the CF Convention?
 Changes to the CF Convention itself are grouped into major releases.
 Because the proposed changes are visible to the community pending the final release of the convention, major releases may take as long as a year or more to finalize, but users may choose to follow the proposed new language in advance of the release date.